ksdisch/NFL_Totals-MachineLearningModel/README.md

 As more states continue to legalize sports betting, the industry continues to grow.
 As such, being able to apply data analysis and machine learning to sports and betting continues to become a more valuable skillset.
 Along with being a marketable skill, our group are all big fans of sports, so this was a topic that piqued our interest.

 ## Data Source(s)
-- NFL scores and betting data - csv file found on Kaggle containing National Football League (NFL) game results dating back too 1966 with betting odds information since 1979.
+- NFL scores and betting data - csv file found on Kaggle containing National Football League (NFL) game results dating back to 1966 with betting odds information since 1979.
     - https://www.kaggle.com/datasets/tobycrabtree/nfl-scores-and-betting-data?select=spreadspoke_scores.csv

 ## Questions We Hope to Answer With the Data